Friends of The Helicopter Museum

 Other inter-city routes were operated by BEA for short periods, using G-ANFH and two other WS-55s, but none proved successful financially, though valuable experience was gained.

 G-ANFH was employed as a camera platform to photograph the introduction of Sikorsky S-61s on the new Penzance - Isles of Scilly route in 1964 and, in the same year, appeared in the final scenes of the Beatles film "A Hard Day's Night".
-In July 1966, it was flown to Brands Hatch to be available as an air ambulance for the British Grand Prix.

-Having flown over 4000 hours with BEA, Sir Ector, G-ANFH, was sold to Autair Helicopter Services in April 1969 but was acquired, a few weeks later, by Bristow Helicopters and used for pilot training, crop-spraying and offshore oil and gas exploration support in the Irish Sea.
-When its C.of A. expired in 1971 it was stored at Bristow's North Denes base, near Great Yarmouth, until transferred to Redhill in 1977.
-It was soon acquired for The Helicopter Museum and was moved to Weston-super-Mare, in 1978.
+Having flown over 4000 hours with BEA, Sir Ector, G-ANFH, was sold to Autair Helicopter Services in April 1969 but was acquired, a few weeks later, by Bristow Helicopters and used for pilot training, crop-spraying and, based at Blackpool, providing support for Gulf Oil's early offshore oil and gas exploration in the Irish Sea.

 Back to Bristow's 50th Anniversary Pages